OndrejNepozitek/Edgar-DotNet/README.md

 ## Limitations

-- Still in alpha version - there may be some breaking changes in the API
+- The library is currently being refactored - see the caution above.
-- Some level graphs may be too hard for the generator - see the [guidelines](https://ondrejnepozitek.github.io/Edgar-Unity/docs/basics/performance-tips)
+- Some level graphs may be too hard for the generator - see the [guidelines](https://ondrejnepozitek.github.io/Edgar-DotNet/docs/basics/performance-tips)
 - The graph-based approach is not suitable for large levels - we recommend less than 30 rooms
-- Not everything can be configured via editor - some programming knowledge is needed for more advanced setups

 ## Getting started

-Install the asset (instructions are below) and head to the [documentation](https://ondrejnepozitek.github.io/Edgar-Unity/docs/introduction).
-The documentation describes all the basics and also multiple example scenes that should help you get started.
+Install the asset (instructions are below) and head to the [documentation](https://ondrejnepozitek.github.io/Edgar-DotNet/docs/introduction).
+The documentation describes all the basics and provides multiple examples.

 ## Installation